laurencelundblade/QCBOR/README.md

 **Implemented in C with minimal dependency** – The only dependencies are C99, <stdint.h>, <stddef.h>, <stdbool.h> and <string.h> making
-  it highly portable. <math.h> is used too, but it's use can disabled.
-No #ifdefs or compiler options need to be set for it to run correctly.
+  it highly portable. <math.h> is used too, but its use can disabled.
+No #ifdefs or compiler options need to be set for QCBOR to run correctly.

 **Focused on C / native data representation** – Careful conversion